Sample Reflection Paper for Spiritual Direction Training

 What Am I Learning?

 “Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.”
 (Matt.
-7:7) Jesus preached that to his first disciples and TLC is teaching me the rhythm of this.
+7:7) Jesus preached that to his first disciples and the Soul Shepherding Institute is teaching me the rhythm of this.

 It’s really tough for me to ask for what I need and to receive from others.
 Being a devoted pastor’s wife has made this feel pretty risky.
 Even more so, I am held back from trusting others by my childhood wound of feeling my existence is burdensome to others.
 So I search on the internet, where anonymity protects me from being misunderstood and criticized.